keeto/titanium-jsdocs/Source/Data/File.md

 > - Needs style clean-up
 {.docstatus .raw}

-A File object references a file or a directory on the user's system and could point to both existing and non-existing files or directories.
+A File object represents a file or a directory.
+Because File Objects only point to or reference paths to a file or directory, they could point to files and directories whether or not they exist on the user's system.
 File objects can be created by passing a path to the [getFile()][Filesystem:getFile] function under [Titanium.Filesystem][Filesystem]:

 	// Creating a File object..
 	var filePath = "C:/My Documents/MyFile.txt";